 What is a Hilton Honors point worth?

-Regular Head for Points readers will know that Hilton massively devalued their reward scheme in 2013.
+Long time Head for Points readers will know that Hilton massively devalued their reward scheme in 2013.

 There are some Hilton properties available at incredibly cheap rates – just 5,000 points per night – as I discussed here.